 Q&A with an immigration attorney and expert Elina Santana, Esq., who answers some of the most frequently asked questions we have received regarding family law and immigration.

-A US spouse marries a non-US spouse, and files a family-based visa on behalf of the non-US spouse.
+A US spouse marries a non-US spouse and files a family-based visa on behalf of the non-US spouse.
 The Immigrant spouse obtains residency.
-The marriage falls apart and couple file for divorce.
+The marriage falls apart and the couple file for divorce.
 How does this affect the immigrant spouse’s status?

 You need to be married at the time that you first apply for residency (green card/adjustment of status) and at the time you are called to the interview.
 Once approved, the immigrant spouse will obtain residency, but with certain conditions.

-Green card is given to you conditionally for two years.
-After the two years, the immigrant spouse can request Immigration to remove these conditions and apply to become a citizen.
+A green card is given to you conditionally for two years.
+After two years, the immigrant spouse can request Immigration to remove these conditions and apply to become a citizen.

 At that point, Immigration doesn’t care as much if you’ve gotten divorced and separated.
 You just need to prove that the marriage was valid at the time while it lasted.
 That is all they are looking for; that the marriage was not a result of fraud.

 It’s really hard when people are in the limbo stage during their conditional residency part because immigration requires the signature of both spouses on the forms if you are not divorced.

 You’re either married and filing together, or you’re divorced.
 There’s no option for being separated from your spouse.

 As long as you’re cooperating with your soon-to-be-ex-spouse and they are willing to sign, that’s ok.
 It’s common to submit an application with an explanation stating that the parties are separated at the time; however, the marriage was real while we lasted, and a divorce is pending.
 That’s ok.
 Both parties may submit and sign a statement to that effect, and that would be a legitimate basis to request the removal of conditions.